atlassian/extract-react-types/readme.md

 ```

 This analyses prop type definitions, and default props.
 It creates descriptions from comments before the type definitions, and will render markdown syntax using [react-markings](https://www.npmjs.com/package/react-markings).

+## Packages

+1. [extract-react-types](./packages/extract-react-types) _Extract Flow & TypeScript types from React Components_
+2. [extract-react-types-loader](./packages/extract-react-types-loader) _Webpack loader for extract-react-types_
+3. [babel-plugin-extract-react-types](./packages/babel-plugin-extract-react-types) _A Babel plugin to store the types of React components as a property on the component for documentation_
+4. [kind2string](./packages/kind2string) _kind2string is designed to take the data structures output by extract-react-types and convert it down to a (useful) string._
+5. [pretty-proptypes](./packages/pretty-proptypes) _PrettyPropTypes is designed to display the output of extract-react-types and display rich prop information for consumers._

 ## Contribute